GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/2_core_notions.typ

 $
 <eq:rl:intro:q_function>
 The Q-function extends the concept of value by also conditioning on the action taken in the current state.
-This provides a more fine-grained assessment of decision quality, as it reflects not just how good a state is, but how good a specific action is within that state.
+This provides a more fine-grained assessment of decision quality, as it reflects not just the quality of a state but also the quality of a specific action within that state.
 Q-functions are particularly useful in algorithms that seek to learn optimal policies directly from action-value estimates, such as Q-learning @watkins_learning_1989 and many actor-critic methods @haarnoja_off-policy_2018.
 Together, the value function and Q-function offer complementary perspectives: the former evaluates states globally, while the latter provides localized guidance on action selection because we can define a policy based on it: $a^* = "argmax"_(a in cal(A)) Q(s, a)$.

 These foundational concepts — the #acr("MDP") formalism, return maximization, policies, and value functions — form the theoretical basis for modern reinforcement learning algorithms.
-The following section examines how these ideas scale through deep function approximation and lead to powerful learning systems capable of solving complex, high-dimensional tasks.
+The following section examines how these ideas scale through deep function approximation and lead to robust learning systems capable of solving complex, high-dimensional tasks.